SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoIdentityPoolCognitoStreams.md

 ### -StreamName
 The name of the Amazon Cognito stream to receive updates.
-This stream must be in the developer's account and in the same region as the identity pool.
+This stream must be in the developer's account and in the same Region as the identity pool.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-identitypool-cognitostreams.html#cfn-cognito-identitypool-cognitostreams-streamname
 PrimitiveType: String